siacentral/scprime-docker/README.md

 An unofficial docker image for SCPrime.
 Automatically builds Sia using the source code from the official repository: https://gitlab.com/SiaPrime/SiaPrime

+SCPrime is a fork of the original Sia protocol and platform

 # Release Tags

 + latest - the latest stable SCPrime release